-- current health history with documentation of a tetanus diphtheria vaccination within the last 10 years; and for students born after 1956, medical documentation of two measles vaccinations or a natural case of measles; - 2. signed medical authorization form; and - 3. proof of adequate medical insurance in South Florida.
+- 1. Current health history with documentation of a tetanus diptheria vaccination within the last ten years; and for students born after 1956, medical documentation of two measles vaccination or a natural case of measles - 2.
+A signed medical authorization form - 3.
+Proof of adequate medical insurance in South Florida

-Forms must be completed and on file in the Student Health Center.
+All forms must be completed and on file in the Health Center.